Dems Dust Off Granny So Paul Ryan Can Push Her Off A Cliff Again – Video

 Granny has been taken out of the mothballs and this time around she’s got a few more people smiling behind her in the new version of “Save Granny” as Fox News demonstrated on their Monday afternoon news report.
 A Paul Ryan look-alike is navigating granny in a wheelchair through a wooded park trail in what starts out like a nice outing for granny.
 It doesn’t take long for this ill-fated ride to end with granny going over a cliff, wheelchair and all.
-With Granny over the cliff, the Paul Ryan imitator stands on top of the mountain looking like he conqueror the land.
+With granny over the cliff, the Paul Ryan imitator stands on top of the mountain looking like he conqueror the land.

 This ad was originally made popular in 2011, but today folks online were quick to comment that the Democrats are stuck in a rut, all the way down to their advertisements.
 This ad gained a lot of momentum several years ago for its daring image of a Paul Ryan look-alike throwing this elderly lady over a cliff.
 It was even seen as quite comical back then, but it’s been done already.

 There’s nothing new here, just a few added words of narration to bring Donald Trump and Senator Mitch McConnell into an updated 2017 mix.
-A liberal activist group reincarnated throwing granny off a cliff for modern times, but the image of Granny is the same right down to her flowered housecoat.
+A liberal activist group reincarnated throwing granny off a cliff for modern times, but the image of granny is the same right down to her flowered housecoat.

 Instead of just Ryan being the target of the ad, and although he is still the man pushing granny in the wheelchair, it is taking aim at Trump and McConnell for their ideas on healthcare, according to Biz Pac Review News.
 The new ad is seen below and the older version is posted right below this one so you can make your own comparisons.